apteryxxyz/cs106-a2-server/docs/USER_ROUTES.md

 ## POST /token (E)

-Use this endpoint to get a user access token.
+Get a new access token for a users account.

 **Request** body